-- AR will designate the Northwest Corner (approximately 2 acres) as open space and dedicate it to the Village. - A 30-foot esplanade approximately 2.5 acres in size will run along the shoreline and also be dedicated to the Village. - Another 1.75 acres of open space to be dedicated to the Village shall also be identified on a development proposal for the site formally submitted to the Village. - Finally, AR may dedicate to the Village an additional 8 acres as open space, conditioned upon the agreement of AR and the Village on a development plan for the site.
+- AR will designate the Northwest Corner (approximately 2 acres) as open space and dedicate it to the Village. - A strip of land approximately 2.5 acres in size that will run along the shoreline (that flat 30-foot wide esplanade) which will also be designated as open space and dedicated to the Village. - Another 1.75 acres of open space to be dedicated to the Village shall also be identified on a development proposal for the site formally submitted to the Village. - Finally, AR may dedicate to the Village an additional 8 acres as open space, conditioned upon the agreement of AR and the Village on a development plan for the site.